-Kinna's passion for animals pretty much began at birth.
+Kinna's passion for animals began pretty much at birth.
 According to her parents, Kinna's first spoken word was “dog.”
 By the time she was six years old, Kinna's parents had taken on a family dog and allowed her to start horseback riding lessons.
-Her passions for animals continued through childhood, and included time with hamsters, goldfish, two ducks, as well as daily time in the local forests observing wild animals.
+Her passions for animals continued through childhood, and included time with hamsters, goldfish, and two ducks, as well as daily time in the local forests observing wild animals.
 When Kinna was twelve, her parents gave her the full responsibility of caring for her own horse.
 These early, personal experiences with animals and animal care led Kinna to cultivate a deep understanding and awe of her animal friends.

 As an adult, Kinna continued her search for ways to understand and work with animals.
 For a few decades, she focused on dogs.
 Kinna helped rehabilitate “end of the line” dogs at a kill shelter and worked to find homes for them.
 She also spent five years learning about border collies and their passion for sheep.
-Kinna trained one of her own dogs for wilderness search and rescue, as well as for avalanche work.
+Kinna trained one of her own dogs for wilderness search-and-rescue, as well as for avalanche work.
 Her dogs have always been equal family members—taking raft trips in the Rocky Mountains, spending summers camping and hiking in the mountains, and learning that travelling is so much fun!

 Kinna lives in the Adirondacks with her husband Gene, two border collies (Laddie and Britta), and two rescue horses (Benny and Flicka).